Race Day Timeline

 As noted above, the Drive-In is approximately 3/4 of a mile from the race start, so please ensure that you arrive early enough to allow for the walk to the start, especially if you are picking up your packet race morning.
 Please see below for details on leaving gear at the start.

-There will be a runner drop-off lane on Dixon Canyon Rd (CR 42C) near the Aggie Greens disc golf parking area.
-Those dropping off runners should approach CR 42C from the north (right-hand turn).
+There will be a runner drop-off lane inside the main south gate of Hughes Stadium off Dixon Canyon Rd (CR 42C).
+Those dropping off runners should approach CR 42C from the north (right-hand turn) to avoid Holiday Twin parking traffic.

 FINISH LINE BAGS